tinyhippos/jWorkflow/README.md

 ## About jsFlow

 jsFlow is a fork of [jWorkflow from tinyhippos](https://github.com/tinyhippos/jWorkflow).
-It's primary task is to provide a read- and chainable API for JavaScript to create modular, reusable workflows.
+It's a very fast and small library ( 2KB minified ) that provides an easy to read, chainable API for creating modular and reusable workflows in JavaScript.

 ## Getting Started